exonum/exonum-doc/src/advanced/services/configuration.md

   If present, filters configurations by the specified previous configuration hash.
 - **actual_from**: integer=
-  If present, filters configurations by the specified minimum for the height from which the configuration became actual.
+  If present, filters configurations by the specified minimum for the height from which the configuration will become actual.

 #### Response